Rabbi Ely Shestack

 Rebbetzin Chana Shestack grew up in Hollywood, Florida.
 She graduated from Stern College and received a masters degree from Yeshiva University’s Graduate Program in Advanced Talmudic Studies (GPATS).
 She is currently the communications associate at Sinai Schools.
 Rebbetzin Chana is currently studying for her master’s in social work at Rutgers University.
 She hopes to focus on women’s health issues following graduation.

-The Shestacks have two daughters, Adira and Nava.
+The Shestacks have three daughters, Adira, Nava and Shalva.

 Yair Lichtman, Rabbinic Intern